Carlos Sainz: World Rally Championship: Reception

 Carlos Sainz: World Rally Championship was met with positive reception from critics across all platforms since its release and proved to be a local success for Zigurat.
 Spanish magazine MicroHobby reviewed the ZX Spectrum version, praising the fast movement, visuals, sound, sense of realism and addictive factor.
-Similarly, Micromanía's José Emilio Barbero also reviewed the Spetrum version, commending the addictive and original gameplay, graphics, difficulty and sense of speed, stating that "Carlos Sainz is a new proof of the absolute dominance of Zigurat in the 8-bit field".
+Similarly, Micromanía's José Emilio Barbero also reviewed the Spectrum version, commending the addictive and original gameplay, graphics, difficulty and sense of speed, stating that "Carlos Sainz is a new proof of the absolute dominance of Zigurat in the 8-bit field".

 Reviewing the MSX version, MSX Club's Jesús Manuel Montané drew comparison with Konami titles like Hyper Rally and Road Fighter due to its premise, feeling mixed in regards to the graphical presentation and criticized the limited technical complexity but gave positive remarks to the playability and controls, stating that "Carlos Sainz outperforms Sito Pons in many ways, despite being made by the usually mediocre Arcadia programming team".
 Mega Ocio's César Valencia P. reviewed the Amstrad CPC version and praised the detailed visuals, controls and sound but criticized the excessive difficulty in some sections.

 Legacy

-After the release of Carlos Sainz: World Rally, Zigurat was contacted by Gaelco to work on a arcade game based on the World Rally Championship featuring Carlos Sainz before he changed teams from Toyota to Lancia near the end of development, being ultimately reworked and released as World Rally (1993).
+After the release of Carlos Sainz: World Rally, Zigurat was contacted by Gaelco to work on an arcade game based on the World Rally Championship featuring Carlos Sainz before he changed teams from Toyota to Lancia near the end of development, being ultimately reworked and released as World Rally (1993).
 World Rally proved to be a breakthrough title for Gaelco across Europe and attained "mass success", selling around 23,000 units in the region and achieving similar response worldwide.
 World Rally also gained a cult following, with Santa Ragione designer Pietro Riva stating that the game served as inspiration for Wheels of Aurelia (2016).